The One Thing Your Homeowners Insurance Won't Cover

 Standard jewelry coverage on a homeowners policy almost always has a monetary reimbursement limit.
 Generally in the ballpark of $1,500.

-Considering the average cost of an engagement ring is nearing $6,000, there's no way you could replace yours with the small allowance afforded from standard homeowners coverage.
+Considering the average cost of an engagement ring is about $7,500 these days, there's no way you could replace yours with the small allowance afforded from standard homeowners coverage.

 Adding a Jewelry Rider or Floater